-In accordance with 5 U.S.C. § 552(a) (4) (A) (iii) and your agency's regulations, American Oversight requests a waiver of fees associated with processing this request for records.
+In accordance with 5 U.S.C. § 552(a)(4)(A)(iii) and your agency's regulations, American Oversight requests a waiver of fees associated with processing this request for records.
 The subject of this request concerns the operations of the federal government, and the disclosures will likely contribute to a better understanding of relevant government procedures by the general public in a significant way.
 Moreover, the request is primarily and fundamentally for non-commercial purposes.

 American Oversight requests a waiver of fees because disclosure of the requested information is "in the public interest because it is likely to contribute significantly to public understanding of operations or activities of the government."
-The public has a significant interest in the appointment of an Acting Inspector General to an office that provides independent oversight of the State Department.
-Records with the potential to shed light on this matter would contribute significantly to public understanding of operations of the federal government, including whether and to what extent personal or political interests played a role in Mr. Akard's appointment.
+The public has a significant interest in the expulsion of immigrants under Title 42.10 Records with the potential to shed light on this matter would contribute significantly to public understanding of operations of the federal government, including the role of key agency officials in implementing the policy.
 American Oversight is committed to transparency and makes the responses agencies provide to FOIA requests publicly available, and the public's understanding of the government's activities would be enhanced through American Oversight's analysis and publication of these records.

-This request is primarily and fundamentally for non-commercial purposes.6 As a 501(c)(3) nonprofit, American Oversight does not have a commercial purpose and the release of the information requested is not in American Oversight's financial interest.
+This request is primarily and fundamentally for non-commercial purposes.
+11 As a 501(c)(3) nonprofit, American Oversight does not have a commercial purpose and the release of the information requested is not in American Oversight's financial interest.
 American Oversight's mission is to promote transparency in government, to educate the public about government activities, and to ensure the accountability of government officials.
 American Oversight uses the information gathered, and its analysis of it, to educate the public through reports, press releases, or other media.
-American Oversight also makes materials it gathers available on its public website and promotes their availability on social media platforms, such as Facebook and Twitter.7
+American Oversight

-5 5 U.S.C. § 552(a) (4) (A) (iii).
+9 5 U.S.C. § 552(a)(4)(A)(iii).